-[#] The company did not earn revenue from operation during the year, hence this ratio is not applicable.
+- # The company did not earn revenue from operation during the year, hence this ratio is not appliable. - 24 Previous years figures have been regrouped or recast, wherever necessary, in order to confirm to this year's presentation. - 25 The company continues to monitor the impact of COVID 19 on its bussiness including its impact on customers, supply chain etc.

-- 25 Figures and words in brackets relate to the previous year unless otherwise indicated. - 26 The company continues to monitor the impact of COVID 19 on its bussiness including its impact on customers, supply chain etc. Due care has been exercised in concluding on significant accounting judgement and estimates including in relation to recoverability of receivables, inventory and other financial assets based on information available to date while preparing the company's financial statements as at and for the year ended on March 31, 2022.
+Due care has been exercised in concluding on significant accounting judgement and estimates including in relation to recoverability of receivables, inventory and other financial assets based on information available to date while preparing the company's financial statements as at and for the year ended on March 31, 2022

-The accompanying notes are an integral part of the financial statements.
+The accompanying notes are an integral part of the interim financial statements.
 As per our report of even date attached.